Sylvester Stallone Net Worth : $400 Million (approx.)

 - The Expendables II

-Between the 1970s and 2012 alone, Sylvester Stallone earned $300 million in base film salaries alone.
-After adjusting for inflation, his earnings from this period alone were worth roughly $500 million in today’s dollars.
+Between the 1970s and 2012 alone, Stallone earned $300 million in base salaries alone.
+After adjusting for inflation, Sylvester Stallone earnings from this period alone were worth roughly $500 million in today’s dollars.

 Sylvester Stallone Biography: